Parsa-Rajabi/CPSC-344/docs/project/milestone-1.md

 ## Changelog

+- May 13: Added TCPS Ethics Certification prerequisite notice.
 - May 11: Initial version of milestone description and deliverable requirements.

 ## Overview

 In this milestone, your team will pitch a **human need, design problem, or design opportunity** that you think is worth investigating for your course project.

+> [!WARNING]
+> Each student must complete and submit the [TCPS Ethics Certification](ethics-certification.md) before participating in any Milestone 1 or other course project work.

 The goal is not to design a solution yet.
 Instead, your job is to explain: